The Two Points That Define The Latus Rectum Are

 y² = b²(1 - c²/a²) = b²( (a² - c²) / a²) = b⁴/a²

-Therefore, y = ±b²/a.
+That's why, y = ±b²/a.
 The two points defining the latus rectum passing through the focus (c, 0) are (c, b²/a) and (c, -b²/a).
-Similarly, for the latus rectum passing through the focus (-c, 0), the points are (-c, b²/a) and (-c, -b²/a).
+Practically speaking, similarly, for the latus rectum passing through the focus (-c, 0), the points are (-c, b²/a) and (-c, -b²/a).
 The length of each latus rectum is 2b²/a.

 The significance of these points lies in their relationship to the foci and the overall shape of the ellipse.
 The length of the latus rectum provides insight into the eccentricity of the ellipse, a measure of how elongated the ellipse is.
-A more elongated ellipse will have a shorter latus rectum relative to its major axis.
+Still, a more elongated ellipse will have a shorter latus rectum relative to its major axis.
 These points also play a crucial role in various geometric proofs and calculations related to ellipses.

 The Latus Rectum in a Hyperbola